NengoDL Simulator¶

 Parameters: - inputs : dict of {

-representing the scalar loss value for that Probe (loss will be averaged across Probes). passing None will use the objective passed to the last call ofSimulator.train()
+"mse"will use mean squared error. a custom functionf(output, target) -> losscan be passed that consumes the actual output and target output for a probe intargetsand returns atf.Tensorrepresenting the scalar loss value for that Probe (loss will be averaged across Probes). passing None will use the objective passed to the last call ofSimulator.train().

 - inputs : dict of {